Skip to main content

 Road safety

-The Scottish Government aims to reduce the number of people on bikes killed or seriously injured by 20% by 2030.
+Scotland’s Road Safety Framework has an aim to reduce the number of people on bikes killed or seriously injured by 20% by 2030, measured against the 2014-2018 baseline.

 View Scotland's Road Safety Framework